blendhit-labs/blendhit-program-library/README.md

 # Notes
 - Blendhit is a decentralized 3D Asset Store under active development.
-- All interfaces and implementations are subject to change.
+- Chat with us on Discord to get more info.

+# Sister Project
+-DiscoSea Marketplace